LBHackney-IT/lbh-frontend/docs/developing/react.md

 This design system doesn't include many components that users need to have complex, stateful interactions with (yet).

-If you need to build something more powerful, you are better off ignoring the JavaScript this library comes with and starting with a React solution first.
+If you need to build something more powerful, you are better off ignoring the JavaScript this library comes with and using our CSS classes to skin a React component instead.

-You can then customise the look and feel of your components using code samples from this library.

 There are plenty of well-maintained, accessible-by-default React libraries to choose from: